RetroDECK/ES-DE/INSTALL-DEV.md

 Be aware that if using the GNOME desktop environment, /usr/share/pixmaps/emulationstation.svg must exist in order for the ES-DE icon to be shown in the Dash and task switcher.

-ES-DE will look in the following locations for the resources, in the listed order:
+ES-DE will look in the following locations for application resources, in the listed order:

 * \<home\>/.emulationstation/resources/
 * \<install prefix\>/share/emulationstation/resources/